When an employer dismisses an employee, they should give them notice of when their job will end.

 - being off work

-They may need to get paid other outstanding money, for example bonuses or pay for working overtime.
+Their employer might need to pay other outstanding money, for example bonuses or for overtime.

 Find out more about final pay when someone leaves a job